RUSH-LAB/Flash/README.md

 ## Tutorial

 The current example code in the main() function verifies one of the results presented in [our paper](https://arxiv.org/pdf/1709.01190.pdf) on the Webspam dataset.
-Download the dataset from [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#webspam).
+Download the dataset from [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#webspam), and rename the libsvm-format file as trigram.svm.
 Download the groundtruths from  this [link](https://github.com/wangyiqiu/webspam).
 Place the dataset and groundtruth files in the FLASH directory.
 Run the program from the terminal:

 ```
 ./runme